firepress-org/Ghost-Theme_Assets/common-tools/firepress-support/bio.md

 https://twitter.com/FirePressStatus

-This user exists just in case we need to jump in to help you.
+This account exists in case we need to jump in to help you with your Ghost setup.
 We will never-never-ever touch your content unless explicitly requested.